 Materiality

-Where TOs are completing tables with costs <£0.1m it is not expected that all cells will be completed.
+Where licensees are completing tables with costs <£0.1m it is not expected that all cells will be completed.
 TOs should either show the total in the cell labelled “Other” or enter the total in the cell that represents most of the costs.

 Overview of worksheets